 The sales talent market is very competitive.
 Startups are snatching up sales talent aggressively.
 Corporations are investing more in talent development.
 The amount of good sales people looking for jobs is low.
 The war for talent is a tough one.
 Are your sales leaders doing what is required to attract the best people?
-It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.
+Access a complete resource of emerging best practices to develop sales talent, by reviewing the How to Make Your Number in 2018 .
+Flip to the People Plan phase starting on page 367.

 Your leaders have people on their team that need to go.
 They know it.
 But they hold on because it is easier.
 They make excuses for them and avoid the tough conversations.

 The fact is that most sales leaders aren’t investing enough time in recruiting.
 They wait for people to apply or for a recruiter to find someone.
 This is a mistake.
 Your sales leaders should be spending time proactively sourcing candidates every week.
 They should also be nurturing candidates that are long-term prospects.